Aortic Stenosis in Children

 - A child with severe aortic stenosis may not be able to take part in sports.
 This is especially true for sports that have intense or long periods of activity.

-What are the complications of aortic stenosis?
+What are the complications of aortic stenosis in a child?

 Complications of moderate to severe aortic stenosis include: